firatfolcay/arszilla.github.io/_posts/2019-07-01-htb-netmon.markdown

 </dbpassword>
 ```

-I tried to use this but it didn't work.
-So I changed `PrTg@dmin2018`'s 8 to a 9 since it was a year old password and
+Trying to login using this password didn't work.
+Since it is a year old backup, changing `PrTg@dmin2018`'s 8 to a 9
-tried it again with `prtgadmin`, managing to login this time and accessing the PRTG Network Manager panel.
+trying again worked, granting us access to the PRTG Network Manager panel.

 ![PRTG Panel][PRTG Panel]